KBarrett-Powell/SUE/README.md

 ## Installation
 ### Linux
-Open a termial in the SAMap folder and run
+Clone this git repository and open a termial in the SAMap folder, run
 $ bash linux-build.sh
 *This may take a while*